| To

 British loved to read the ancient Greek and Roman literature,

+they believed they were just like the ancients.
 But while the British man-o-war monsters lumbered through the

 oceans, they couldn't keep up with the American fore-and-aft schooners,